egn12/BC_Childrens_Work/README.md

 # BC Children's Work
 Work I'm doing as a Graduate Research Assistant for the BC Children's Hospital Foundation Analytics Team.
-The goal of the Foundation is to ehance the resources provided to the hospital by the Provincial Governemnt in order to provide better services.
+The goal of the Foundation is to enhance the resources provided to the hospital by the Provincial Governemnt in order to provide better services.

 The jupyter notebooks are organized as follows: